 2.3.2.7.
 Redirect URI Fragment Handling

-When using the Hybrid Flow, Redirect URI handling is done in the same manner as for the Implicit Flow, as defined in Section 2.2.2.7 (Redirect URI Fragment Handling), with the exception of the differences specified in this section.
+When using the Hybrid Flow, Redirection URI handling is done in the same manner as for the Implicit Flow, as defined in Section 2.2.2.7 (Redirect URI Fragment Handling), with the exception of the differences specified in this section.